What Should you Consider when Driving with a New Baby?

 And because baby seats can sometimes be a real nightmare to install, make sure you practice fitting your seat until you’re confident it’s properly secured.
 Only then should you take your baby out in it.

 Don’t get distracted

-Having a new-born baby in the car, or any child for that matter, can be a major distraction, particularly if you’re still at the panicky-parent phase, whereby if your baby stops gurgling for a couple of seconds you’ll quickly convince yourself they’ve also forgotten how to breath.
+Having a new-born baby in the car, or any child for that matter can be a major distraction, particularly if you’re still at the panicky-parent phase, whereby if your baby stops gurgling for a couple of seconds you’ll quickly convince yourself they’ve also forgotten how to breathe.
 They won’t have, don’t stress!